 Megaloblastic anemia or folic acid deficiency is defined as a disorder in the RBC production in which the red cells fail to divide and become enlarged.
 Folic acid is very important in the synthesis of nucleic acid which is also required for the production of red blood cells.
 During pregnancy, a woman needed more folic acid than ever before.
 He MCV is, however, elevated compared to Iron deficiency anemia.
 Its complications may correspond to adverse defects in fetal development and also for early abortion and abruption placenta.

 The third type of anemia during pregnancy is the sickle cell anemia.
 It is caused primarily of the Hemoglobin S causing other red blood cells to sickle or follows a crescent shape.
 Thus, it is considered as an autosomal recessive disorder.
 It does not influence the pregnancy itself but a woman with a sickle disease, pregnancy is considered the complication.
 The threat is directed to the growth and well being of the fetus since this disease usually results in clumping (due to increased tension to the cells) which in return causes some veno- occlusive crisis.
 The blockage in blood vessels especially to the placental circulation could lead to fetal compromise and worse to death.

 Nursing considerations in general for pregnant clients with anemia include:

 - Assessment of nutritional intake and status

 - Assess for fatigue, pallor, sore tongue, anorexia, nausea and vomiting, stomatitis, some signs of infection, and severe pain (due to veno- occlusive crisis

 - Observe and monitor hematologic laboratory results

-- Encourage client to eat foods high in iron and folic acid like green leafy vegetables, fish, meat, poultry, eggs, and legumes.
+- Encourage the client to eat foods high in iron and folic acids like green leafy vegetables, fish, meat, poultry, eggs, and legumes.